 - Brachial artery: It ends in the fossa in the level of neck of radius by splitting into radial and ulnar arteries.
 The radial artery is superficial and makes the fossa in the apex.
 The ulnar artery is deep and enters deep to the pronator teres.

 - Biceps tendon: It enters backwards and laterally to be connected on the radial tuberosity.

 - Radial nerve: It is located in the gap between brachialis medially and brachioradialis laterally.
 At the level of lateral epicondyle it breaks up into 2 terminal branches: (a) superficial radial nerve and (b) deep radial nerve.
 The latter vanishes in the substance of supinator muscle.
 The superficial radial nerve enters downwards under the cover of brachioradialis.

-Mnemonic: The contents of cubital fossa from the medial to lateral side are easily recalled by the mnemonic MBBS (M = Median nerve, B = Brachial artery, B = Biceps tendon, S = Superficial radial nerve;-RRB-.
+Mnemonic: The contents of cubital fossa from the medial to lateral side are easily recalled by the mnemonic MBBS (M = Median nerve, B = Brachial artery, B = Biceps tendon, S = Superficial radial nerve

-Clinical value of cubital fossa: The understanding of anatomy of the cubital fossa is medically essential for the following reasons:.
+The understanding of anatomy of the cubital fossa is medically essential for the following reasons:

 - The median cubital vein in this region is the vein of selection for gathering blood samples and giving intravenous injections.

 - The brachial pulse in this region is easily felt medial to biceps tendon, for recording the blood pressure.

 To take care of the fractures around elbow, viz. supracondylar fracture of the humerus.
 The contents of cubital fossa notably the brachial artery and median nerve are exposed in supracondylar fracture of the humerus.